archivesspace/tech-docs/README.md

 # ArchivesSpace technical documentation

-This repository contains the content and source code for the [ArchiveSpace TechDocs site](https://docs.archivesspace.org/).
+This repository contains the content and source code for the [ArchivesSpace TechDocs site](https://docs.archivesspace.org/).

 ## Content